 To analyze the relationship between institutions and road safety we employ a panel of annual country data.
 The panel includes data for 138 countries over 35 years (1975-2009).
 These data comprise information on traffic fatalities, accidents with injuries, institutional variables and other controls (road network quality, traffic exposure and socio-economic variables).
-The detailed information on our variables and data sources is given in Appendix Table A1 and the summary of the descriptive statistics is provided in Table 1.
-Unfortunately, the total number of observations in our analysis has been reduced due to missing values, so we have to deal with an unbalanced data set.
+A summary of the descriptive statistics is provided in Table 1 and detailed information on our variables and data sources is given in Table 2.
+Unfortunately, the total number of observations in our analysis has been reduced, due to missing values, so we have to deal with an unbalanced data set.

-<<Insert Tables 1 about here >>
+<< Insert Tables 1, 2 about here >>

-We employ Hausman's (Hausman, Bronwyn and Griliches, 1984) negative binomial regression model, a specification that has been shown to yield a good fit for the analysis of count data, such as the number of traffic accidents and fatalities, and which has become the most frequently used specification in crash-frequency modeling (Lord and Mannering, 2010).
-Negative binomial estimators are more efficient than Poisson estimates because they control for the overdispersion commonly present in count data (Cameron and Trivedi, 2009).
-The descriptive statistics of our dependent variables reported in Table 1 show that the unconditional means of fatality and accident counts are much lower than their variance, which indicates the presence of overdispersion and suggests that the negative binomial model is an appropriate specification.
-In addition, overdispersion can be exacerbated in longitudinal, clustered or unbalanced data (Hilbe, 2007).
-This gives yet another rationale for using negative binomial model instead of Poisson model with our data.
+We employ Hausman's (Hausman, Bronwyn, & Griliches, 1984) negative binomial regression model, a specification that has been shown to yield a good fit for the analysis of count data, such as the number of traffic accidents and fatalities, and which has become the most frequently used specification in crash-frequency modeling (Lord & Mannering, 2010).
+Negative binomial estimators are more efficient than Poisson estimates because they control for the overdispersion commonly present in count data (Cameron & Trivedi, 2009).
+The descriptive statistics of our dependent variables reported in Table 3 show that the unconditional means of fatality and accident counts are much lower than their variance, which indicates the presence of overdispersion and suggests that the negative binomial model is an appropriate specification.